surma/surma.dev/content/things/js-to-asc.md

 I want to be very clear: Any generalized, quantitative take-away from this article would be ill-advised.
 For example, Rust is _not_ 1.2x slower than JavaScript.
 These number are very much specific to the code that _I_ wrote, the optimizations that _I_ applied and the machine _I_ used.
 However, I think there are some general guidelines we can extract to help you make more informed decisions in the future:

-- V8’s Liftoff compiler will generate code from WebAssembly that runs significantly faster thant what Ignition or SparkPlug can deliver for JavaScript.
+- V8’s Liftoff compiler will generate code from WebAssembly that runs significantly faster than what Ignition or SparkPlug can deliver for JavaScript.
 If you need performance without _any_ warmup time, WebAssembly is your tool of choice.
 - V8 is _really_ good at executing JavaScript.
 While WebAssembly can run faster than JavaScript, it is likely that you will have to hand-optimize your code to achieve that.
 - Compilers can do a lot of work for you, more mature compilers are likely to be better at optimizing your code.
 - AssemblyScript modules tend to be a lot smaller.